Full text of the Knight of the Laughing Tree located at the very bottom for length.

 None were well loved, so the common folk cheered lustily for the Knight of the Laughing Tree, as the new champion soon was called.
 When his fallen foes sought to ransom horse and armor, the Knight of the Laughing Tree spoke in a booming voice through his helm, saying, ‘Teach your squires honor, that shall be ransom enough.’
 Once the defeated knights chastised their squires sharply, their horses and armour were returned.
 And so the little crannogman’s prayer was answered…by the green men, or the old gods, or the children of the forest, who can say?“

 This still fits with Lyanna being a “knight of the laughing tree” symbol because of the double entendre of skinchanging and it being connected to the weirwoods/old gods.
 Think of how the once melancholy tree in the godswood at Winterfell was “laughing” at the marriage of a fake Arya to a historic Stark traitor, Ramsay Snow (Bolton).
 This was Lyanna “laughing” at the mockery of a wedding of a girl that is frequently compared to her.
-The awful teasing Arya receives from being called “horseface” probably has a lot to do with this foreshadowing, and we know how beautiful Arya is growing to be.
+The awful teasing Arya receives from being called “horseface” probably has a lot to do with this foreshadowing, and we know how beautiful Arya is growing to be based on what we read other people tell Arya in the story.

 A Game of Thrones – Eddard VII